Skip to Content

 1. Accessing Values

-There are two primary ways to get a value associated with a key.
+There are two primary ways to retrieve a value associated with a specific key.

 Bracket Notation: dictionary[key]